 Forma is the most mature tool in this list because it had a head start.
 Spacemaker was acquired by Autodesk in 2020 and folded into the AEC Collection as Forma.
 It runs the analyses that used to need separate consultants: sun and daylight hours, wind comfort, noise, and operational context, then lets you test massing options against them in real time.
 For urban and mixed-use work where context drives the form, nothing else is as complete.

 Watch-outs: it is strongest at the conceptual, site-scale phase and assumes you are in the Autodesk ecosystem.
-If you do not already pay for the AEC Collection, the cost of entry is real.
+If you do not already pay for the AEC Collection, the cost of entry is real: buying Forma alone to do site studies is a hard sell next to Maket or Finch at a tenth of the price, and the value only compounds once the rest of the Autodesk stack is in the building.

 Autodesk Forma (formerly Spacemaker).
 AI cloud software for site planning and analysis.